FallingSnow/h265ize/README.md

 >-n :Your native language; Examples: eng, fre, spa, dut; default: eng

->-a :Auto timestamp resolution (may cause video seek problems but decreases size)
+>-a :Accurate timestamps (fixes seek times jumping all over the place but substantially increases size)

 >-t :Temporary name of the new unfinished file